-Step 1: Line a cupcake or muffin tin with paper liners.
-Melt the dark chocolate using the microwave on a ben marine.
+Line a cupcake or muffin tin with paper liners.
+Melt the dark chocolate using the microwave on a bain Marie.

-Step 2: Add about 1 tablespoon of the dark chocolate to each liner and spread it on the sides of the liners to create a small wall for the peanut butter filling.
+Add about 1 tablespoon of dark chocolate to each liner and spread it on the sides of the liners to create a small wall for the peanut butter filling.

 Yes!
 These are filled with healthy ingredients that are mostly unprocessed like almond flour, coconut oil, maple syrup, and dark chocolate that are good for you!

 This is a tasty alternative to the unhealthy processed peanut butter cups that you can find in the stores.